 How Is Subcortical Vascular Dementia Different from Alzheimer's Disease?

-Alzheimer’s Disease is a familiar name to most people.
-There's been a major push for more research on that type of dementia.
-While both diseases affect the brain, they affect it in different ways.
+While both dementia and Alzheimer’s disease affect the brain, they do so in different ways.
 In subcortical vascular dementia, there is more damage to the white matter of the brain, less atrophy in the hippocampus, and no cerebrovascular amyloid deposits or plaques.

 As for symptoms, forgetfulness is typically more severe for Alzheimer's patients.
-Also, people with subcortical vascular dementia have more disruption in their sleep cycles than those with Alzheimer's.
+Also, people with subcortical vascular dementia tend to have more disruption in their sleep cycles than those with Alzheimer's.

-If you're having symptoms that cause you concern, it's important to keep track of them.
+If you're having symptoms that cause you concern, it may be important to keep track of them.
 Write them down, or if this is difficult for you, ask a loved one to take notes.
-The following are some of the symptoms of subcortical vascular dementia.
+The following are some of the subcortical vascular dementia symptoms.

 Diagnosis usually has two phases.
-First, the person experiencing symptoms or someone who knows them well talks to a doctor to explain their subjective experiences about what has changed.
+First, the person experiencing symptoms or someone who knows them well talks to a doctor to explain their experiences.
 Second, the doctor makes an evaluation based on objective facts like test results.

 There are three main criteria for reaching a diagnosis of subcortical vascular dementia:

-While this subcortical vascular dementia is a diagnosis no one wants, it's important to find out what the problem is as quickly as possible for several reasons.
+While subcortical vascular dementia may be a diagnosis virtually no one wants, it can be important to find out what the problem is as quickly as possible for several reasons.
 First, there may be lifestyle changes you can make to slow the progression of the disease.
 Second, loved ones can understand best how to support you.
 Finally, knowing can relieve some of the confusion about what is happening to you.

-For people who don't have dementia right now, there may be some things you can do to prevent it.
+For people who don't have dementia right now, prevention may be possible.
 It all starts with knowing what puts you at risk.
 The risk factors for all types of vascular dementia include:

 While the evidence isn't overwhelming at this point, there may be two more things you can do to decrease your risk of vascular dementia.
 Modest alcohol consumption - the equivalent of 1-2 glasses of wine per day - might help.
 Taking vitamins like folic acid and B12 may also reduce your risk.
 Because these remedies are not well-proven yet, it's important for you to talk to your doctor before you try them.

-By avoiding health problems when you can, managing illnesses like diabetes and high blood pressure, making lifestyle changes like quitting smoking and exercising regularly, you reduce your chances of having this disease.
+By avoiding health risks when you can, managing illnesses like diabetes and high blood pressure, and making lifestyle changes like quitting smoking and exercising regularly, you can reduce your chances of developing subcortical vascular dementia.